Magnetoelectric effect in multiferroic metals via a direct spin-charge interaction

 We also examine the piezoelectric property by manually altering the interlayer spacing $d_{z}$ [see Fig. 1(a) for $d_{z}$].
 Here, we define the strain as $\varepsilon=\frac{d_{z}-d_{0}}{d_{0}} \times 100\%$, where $d_{0}$ is the equilibrium interlayer spacing.
 Figure 3(c) presents the dependence of $M$ and $P$ on $\varepsilon$.
 They follow very similar trends, exhibiting (sub)linear relationships with $\varepsilon$.
 Meanwhile, the coupling parameters exhibit insensitivity to $\varepsilon$, as demonstrated in Fig. 3(d), where $\alpha^{E}$ and $\alpha^{H}$ remain virtually unchanged within the range ($-$10\%, 10\%).

-Figure 4 elucidates the magnetoelectric response mechanism of the 1$T$-NbTe$_2$ bilayer, which we term Fermi-energy-modulation.
-We start from high-symmetry AA' configuration.
-Therein, the $M_z$ symmetry not only prevents net charge transfer between the top and down layers but also leads to complete compensation of magnetic moments$-$even though the monolayer NbTe$_2$ exhibits spin-splitting.
-Consequently, only in-plane metallicity coexists with out-of-plane antiferromagnetism.
-Applying a $z$-orientated electric field induces a potential energy difference between the top and down layers.
-This causes the electronic states of the top layer to shift upwards relative to those of the down layer\cite{semi-efield1,semi-efield2}.
-To maintain the same Fermi level across the system, some electrons from the top layer transfer to the down layer.
-This process accompanies spin flipping, rendering the interlayer compensation incomplete and yielding a non-zero moment.

-Applying a $z$-orientated magnetic field has two effects.
-On the one hand, it forces a portion of spins within each layer to align with the external field direction, as illustrated in the lower-right of Fig. 4.
-On the other hand, it adds a Zeeman splitting, $\Delta_{\rm H}$, to the already spin-splitting monolayer NbTe$_2$\cite{bfield,Wang-arXiv}.
-Due to antiparallel interlayer coupling, the sign of $\Delta_{\rm H}$ added to the top and bottom layers is opposite.
-This broadens the spin-splitting in the top layer while narrowing it in the bottom layer.
-Such asymmetry creates a difference in the Fermi levels between the layers, thereby driving interlayer charge transfer and out-of-plane $P$.

-The Fermi-energy-modulation mechanism applies to sliding 1$T$-NbTe$_2$ bilayers.
-Interlayer sliding breaks the $M_z$ symmetry $a$ $priori$, with an effect equivalent to embedding an electric field $E_{in}$ and magnetic field $H_{in}$.
-When the external field aligns with $E_{in}$/$H_{in}$, it enhances interlayer charge transfer and band spin-splitting, thereby increasing $P$/$M$.
-Conversely, an external field of opposite direction weakens interlayer charge transfer and band spin-splitting, decreasing $P$/$M$.
-Likewise, decreasing/increasing $d_{z}$ strengthens/weakens $E_{in}$/$H_{in}$, causing $P$ and $M$ to decrease monotonically with increasing $d_{z}$ [see Fig. 3(c)], but with negligible effect on $\alpha$ [see Fig. 3(d)].

-In multiferroic insulators, magnetoelectric coupling manifests as an indirect interaction between spin and charge, typically via spin-charge-lattice or spin-orbit coupling mechanisms\cite{XuML,DongS}.
-In contrast, within vdW multiferroic metals, e.g., the 1$T$-NbTe$_2$ bilayer studied here, magnetoelectric coupling arises from interlayer charge transfer and synchronised spin flipping as a result of external field-modulated Fermi levels, not relying on lattice mediation or spin-orbit coupling.
+Figure 4 elucidates the magnetoelectric response mechanism of the 1$T -$NbTe$_2$ bilayer studied here, magnetoelectric coupling arises from interlayer charge transfer and synchronised spin rearrangement as a result of external field-modulated Fermi levels, not relying on lattice mediation or spin-orbit coupling.
 It thus represents a direct interaction between spin and charge, which differs fundamentally from the coupling mechanisms involved in multiferroic insulators.

-Finally ,we derive a general formula for the magnetoelectric response of sliding multiferroic metals.
-Without loss of generality, we consider the change in $M$ due to an electric field $E$.
-By definition, $\Delta M = \alpha^{E} E V/\mu_0$.
-According to above Fermi-energy-modulation mechanism, the change in $M$ arises from spin flipping during interlayer charge transfer, namely, $\Delta M = 2 \Delta Q \eta \mu_B / e$.
-Here, the factor of 2 originates from spin flipping. $\Delta Q$, $\eta$ and $e$ denote the charge transferred between layers, the spin-polarizability in the transferred charge, and the elementary charge, respectively.
-If the bilayer is simplified to a parallel-plate capacitor, the Gauss's law yields $\Delta Q = \epsilon_{0} \kappa E V/h$, with $\epsilon_0$ and $\kappa$ as the vacuum permittivity and material-dependent interlayer dielectric permittivity.
-Putting together, one has